axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 Templates for development
 -------------------------

-Your Portal Project is dependent on PortalTemplate project, in which there are 7 templates that can be used directly without iframes.
+Your Portal Project is dependent on PortalTemplate project, in which there are several templates that can be used directly without iframes.
-In addition 3 templates are described to be used with iframes.
+In addition 2 templates are described to be used with iframes.

 Templates without IFrames: